 This handbook is available as an electronic copy or hard copy.
-Hard copies can be ordered free of charge in bulk by medical schools or other healthcare organisations based in the UK or Ireland.
+Hard copies can be ordered free of charge by medical schools or other healthcare organisations based in the UK or Ireland.

 To place an order, please contact Admin: email@example.com providing the following details:

 Full postal address

 Dermatology Medical Student App

 A new free learning tool for medical students and junior doctors is now available to download from iTunes at https://itunes.apple.com/gb/app/dermatology-medical-student/id670207116?mt=8

 An Android version can be accessed through this link: https://play.google.com/store/apps/details?id=com.multipie.dermatology

 The core curriculum is set out as learning outcomes with suggestions for how these might be learnt, taught and assessed.
 This curriculum (based on the results of a Delphi study) sets out the minimum that we believe should be achieved by all UK medical undergraduates.
 It can be downloaded as a PDF file.
 Some more learning outcomes, identified as important but not absolutely essential in this study, are listed in a second document.
 You might wish to add some of these to your basic core.

 The other documents on the site can be downloaded and adapted to suit your needs.
 They include learning resources (logbooks), teaching resources, assessment tools (OSCE stations) and course evaluations.
 If you have material that has been evaluated positively by students that you would like to share with other teachers, please submit it to the Education Unit Administrator David Hopkins: firstname.lastname@example.org